 On his flight home, he recalls on the SpaceX website,

 “I was trying to understand why rockets were so expensive.
 Obviously the lowest cost you can make anything for is the spot value of the material constituents.
 And that’s if you had a magic wand and could rearrange the atoms.
 So there’s just a question of how efficient you can be about getting the atoms from raw material state to rocket shape.”

-This was the spark SpaceX was founded with – by combining the powers of a handful of veteran space engineers.
+This was the aspiration SpaceX was founded with, combining the powers of a handful of veteran space engineers.

 SpaceX was also awarded the Commercial Orbital Transportation Services (COTS) contract by NASA in 2006.
 The bounds of this contract were that SpaceX was to design and demonstrate a launch system to resupply cargo to the International Space Station (ISS).
 Since then, this company has flown four missions to the ISS.
 Other contracts from NASA include a contract to develop and demonstrate a human-rated Dragon as part of its Commercial Crew Development (CCDev) program to transport crew to the ISS.
 By mid 2016, SpaceX is planning its first crewed Dragon/Falcon 9 flight, when it expects to have a fully certified, human-rated launch escape system incorporated into the spacecraft.